 - Reset Layer Properties: Deletes any layer masks you have made to the current layer.
 To reset Details settings on a layer, click the Reset Layer button at the bottom right of the main window. - Merge Visible: Merges all of the visible layers-ones with the layer visibility status set to on-in a file into a single composite layer, with all of the merged layers' effect applied. - Align Visible Layers: This will align the visible layers, based on the content of the layers.
-(Not applicable in NoNoise Al.)
+(Not applicable in NoNoise AI, since your layers will essentially be copies of one another.)